OPERATION RED CLOUD: Rhino Horn Trafficking from Africa to China

 OPERATION RED CLOUD: GRINDING RHINO

-The First Undercover Investigation into Rhino Horn Trafficking in China in Decades
+The First Undercover Investigation into Rhino Horn Trafficking from Africa to China in Decades

 Los Angeles, July 18, 2017.
 Earth League International (formerly Elephant Action League) is proud to release GRINDING RHINO, a public report detailing another expansive and successful undercover investigative operation.
 In response to unprecedented growth in rhinoceros poaching rates in the past ten years, and enduring consumer demand for rhinoceros horn in both China and Vietnam, ELI commenced Operation Red Cloud in August 2016 and ended it in June 2017.